 a change in the normal appearance of your face;

-Botox is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
-Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using this medication.
+Botox is made from donated human plasma and may contain viruses or other infectious agents.
+Donated plasma is tested and treated to reduce the risk of contamination, but there is still a small possibility it could transmit disease.
+Ask your doctor about any possible risk.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It may not be safe to breast-feed while using this medicine.
 Ask your doctor about any risk.

 Botox injections should be given only by a trained medical professional, even when used for cosmetic purposes.

 onabotulinumtoxinA is injected into a muscle by a healthcare provider.
 Botox injections should be spaced at least 3 months apart.

 Botox injections may be given into more than one area at a time, depending on the condition being treated.